voxcraft/voxcraft.github.io/design.md

 ### **Start here:**

-We recommend starting with this video tuturial series on youtube [Voxcraft.jl](https://www.youtube.com/watch?v=LRWhnXDBs6M&list=PL3hGTlJn4wpMvm_XV3T6Pk9jeyRjvVjrz).
+We recommend starting with [this video tuturial series on youtube](https://www.youtube.com/watch?v=LRWhnXDBs6M&list=PL3hGTlJn4wpMvm_XV3T6Pk9jeyRjvVjrz).
 You can also follow the [Science Buddies](https://www.sciencebuddies.org/science-fair-projects/project-ideas/robotics_p016/robotics/squishy-robot-simulator#procedure) tutorial for CPU VoxCAD.
 The first step links to a Windows installation of VoxCAD.
 If you do not have Windows, you can instead download a GUI for [Mac](https://voxcraft.github.io/design#mac) and [Linux](https://voxcraft.github.io/design#linux), and then continue with step 2 of the procedure.